 Alfajores!
 My favorite sweet treat in Argentina… While there may be alfajores in Chile or other Latin American countries, I think Argentina does them best.
 Fundamentally they are two cookies with a caramel filling like between, and often coated with chocolate.

-They are rich and decadent, without a doubt, and can be found almost everywhere, but there are some that are better than others… The vast majority you’ll see are mass produced and filled with sugar and preservatives, while if you can find some much higher quality, artesan alfajores which are better still.
-We tried so many alfajores looking for the best gifts to bring back, and loved the ones they sell at Crelech in San Telmo (specifically the Petit Noir brand they sell).
+They are rich and decadent, without a doubt, and can be found almost everywhere, but there are some that are better than others… The vast majority you’ll see are mass produced and filled with sugar and preservatives, while if you can find some much higher quality, artisan alfajores which are better still.
+We tried so many alfajores looking for the best gifts to bring back and loved the ones they sell at Crelech in San Telmo (specifically the Petit Noir brand they sell).

 Runner up was definitely the dark chocolate alfajores that they sell at Havanna, even though they are mass produced, they were still uh-mazing.

 Speaking of Havanna, it is a pretty awesome cafe chain throughout Argentina, but cafes are absolutely everywhere!
 Which is also what gives it that sort of European street vibe.
 You can easily pop into a corner cafe and order up your favorite caffeinated beverage along with some medialunas (little sweet croissants)… In fact, that was an almost daily occurrence for us, and something I’d highly recommend.

 Skip Starbucks and try a different local cafe every day… They make good places to take a quick and cheap break from all the walking you are bound to do.

 The United States has the White House, and Argentina has the Pink House.
 La Casa Rosada is the famed presidential palace or the Casa de Gobierno.
 This landmark is one of the most emblematic buildings in Argentina and has been declared a national historic landmark.